 Pay Attention to Formatting Specificities

-Formatting specificities can include but are not limited to text color, font size, visuals, text justification, and overuse of space of the screen.
-Here, you can pay attention to the negative space as well.
-Negative space can improve the page’s readability and increase the time your audience spends in front of the screen.
+Formatting specificities can include but are not limited to, text color, font size, visuals, text justification, and overuse of screen space.
+Here, you can also pay attention to negative space.
+Negative space can improve the page’s readability and increase the audience’s time in front of the screen.

-Creating a positive patient experience on your website is likely to keep prospective and existing patients, as well as those who come for informational purposes only for longer, on your website.
-This reduces your bounce rate and makes you score higher on search engines.
+Creating a positive patient experience on your website is likely to keep prospective and existing patients and those who come for informational purposes only on your website for longer.
+This reduces your bounce rate and increases your score on search engines.

 Image Source